Alfred Teumer: Aerial victory claims

 According to US historian David T. Zabecki, Teumer was credited with 76 aerial victories.
-Spick also lists him with 76 aerial victories, 66 of which on the Eastern Front and ten on the Western Front, claimed in over 300 combat missions.
+Spick also lists him with 76 aerial victories, 66 of which on the Eastern Front and ten on the Western Front, claimed in over 300 combat missions, and a mission-to-claim ratio of 3.95.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 74 aerial victory claims.
 This figure includes 67 aerial victories on the Eastern Front and seven over the Western Allies, including three four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 00283".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.